flexera-public/policy_templates/compliance/instance_types/README.md

 ## Input Parameters

-This policy has the following input parameters required when launching the policy.
+This policy has the following input parameter required when launching the policy.

-- *Email addresses* - A list of email addresses to notify
+- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created

 ## Policy Actions

-The following policy actions are taken on any resources found to be out of compliance.
+The following policy action is taken on any resources found to be out of compliance.

 - Send an email report